December 4, 1865: A Day That Will Live Forever In The Victories For Humanity

 If they had been allowed to take their seats, it would have been a disaster for the country.
 They could have joined

-joined with their northern Democratic allies and taken over the government.
-They could have rejected the Federal
+with their northern Democratic allies and taken over the government.
+They could have rejected the Federal war

-war debt and embraced the Confederate debt.
+debt and embraced the Confederate debt.
 Worse yet. they could have kept slavery alive.
-Despite the approval
+Despite the ratification of

 amendment, involuntary servitude was allowed for convicts.
 So the southern states after the war passed the so-

 called Black Codes,which said any black without a job was a vagrant and could be put back on a plantation as

 prison labor.
 To make sure they didn’t have jobs, blacks had to get work permits from local sheriffs.

 But Thaddeus Stevens was not going to let this happen.
 He came up with a plan with the Republican caucus and